 This is my first DSLR camera for beginners post.
-It’s exciting and fun to have a new camera and I want to explore and to share my journey with more and less experienced photographers.
+It’s exciting and fun to have a new camera and I want to explore and to share my journey other new and ‘intermediate’ photographers.

-I have been wondering how to start using my own DSLR.
-Where do I look for help?
+I have been wondering how to start using my own DSLR, asking questions like, where do I look for help?
 How do I share the fun stuff as well as the complicated details?
-I need a ‘DSLR photography for beginners’ book’ and plenty of help.

-Did you start with goals or did they develop over time?
 As I run Dash Kitten I want to take great pictures of the Cat Crew and to ensure the blog looks good across social media.
-A good picture gets attention so I have to learn basic photography techniques.
+A good picture gets attention so, like every photography student, I have to learn basic techniques.

 I have a Canon EOS 1300D camera, so join me as I discover the best things for a newbie to know and places to learn.
 (Affiliate Link)